 - analysis and discussion of issues related to risk management and building a medical practice, problem-solving, proper patient discloser, and patient communication and privacy issues

 What are the application qualifications?

 In order to apply for this educational grant the participant must first qualify for consideration.

 - The individual’s good standing within their residency or fellowship program

 - Timely submission of a 500 – 750 word abstract on a case or topic of exceptional quality and interest

 Qualifying abstracts will cover a dermatology or cosmetic surgery topic and will take the form of a case report, informative session on a sign or symptom or a literature review.
 Extra weight will be given to original work.

-The Top 10 presenters will then be asked to speak in the general session over the course of the next two days (11/20 – 12/1).
-These individuals will also have the opportunity to publish a 1800-word article (maximum) in Cutis online (indexed by PubMed).
-Please remember that by having the content published and indexed by Cutis, you will not be able to publish it elsewhere.
+The Top 10 presenters will then be asked to speak in the general session over the course of the next two days (Friday and Saturday).
+These individuals will also have the opportunity to publish a summary of their case in Practical Dermatology.
+Submitted abstracts can not be published or in consideration of publication prior to the meeting.
+If selected as a Top 10 presenter, CSF has first-rights of refusal for publication through December 31st, 2022.

 Your application and abstract should be submitted by completing the form provided in the link below.
 If you have questions, please contact: info@CosmeticSurgeryForum.com.

 A key element of any meeting is discussion and this course is designed to facilitate dialog among all participants in a collegial atmosphere.
 We hope that you are able to join us and take part in what will be an informative educational experience for us all.